 In my paintings I layer and juxtapose various mediums: water soluble oil paints, printing inks, charcoal, pastel, oil pastel, graphite, india inks.
 It is challenging and exhilarating to see the variations in the handling of subject matter via different mediums and also how one medium influences another.

-I have exhibited in New England in both solo and group shows, and have received numerous awards.
-My work is in many corporate, private, and non-profit collections in the U.S. and abroad.
+Lynda has exhibited in New England in both solo and group shows, and has received numerous awards.
+Her work is in many corporate, private, and non-profit collections in the U.S. and abroad.

-I am a member of the: National Association of Women Artists (NAWA); Monotype Guild of New England (MGNE); Nature Printing Society (NPS); Unbound Visual Arts (UVA); Newton (NAA) and North Shore (NSAA), and Rockport (RAA) Art Associations.
+She is a member of the: National Association of Women Artists (NAWA); Monotype Guild of New England (MGNE); Nature Printing Society (NPS); Unbound Visual Arts (UVA); Newton (NAA), North Shore (NSAA), and Rockport (RAA) Art Associations.
 She lives in Newton, MA and summers in Rockport, MA.